 - “insured in this state.”
 (MCL 500.3113(c))

-In light of these new rules, it is essential that out of state drivers know and remember the out of state car insurance coverage and registration requirements I discussed above – as well as their respective time limitations.
+In light of these new rules, it is essential that non resident drivers know and remember the out of state car insurance coverage and registration requirements I discussed above – as well as their respective time limitations.